AbdullahSaif-code/dev_toolbox/README.md

 # DevToolBox

-DevToolBox is a Flask-based web application for automating the installation of development tools on Linux systems.
-It provides a simple web interface to select and install tools like Google Chrome, VSCode, Docker, and more.
+DevToolBox is a Flask-based web application for automating developer workstation setup on Debian/Ubuntu.
+It provides a simple web interface to install common tools, run system upgrades, and search packages.

 ## Features

-- **Modular Design:** Each tool has its own installer module for easy maintenance.
+- **Modular installers:** Each tool has its own installer module for easy maintenance (`app/installers/`).
-- **Secure Installation:** Uses subprocess with sudo for elevated privileges without storing passwords.
-- **Logging:** Captures and displays installation logs for transparency.
+- **Native elevation (pkexec):** Privileged actions trigger the OS authentication dialog (polkit).
+No password is stored by the app.
+- **One-click Upgrade:** Runs `apt update` → `apt full-upgrade -y` → `snap refresh` in a single action.
+- **Package Search:** Search `apt-cache` directly from the UI.
+- **Logging:** Transparent logs and concise AI summary (optional Gemini) on results page.
-- **Responsive UI:** Clean, user-friendly web interface.
+- **Responsive UI:** Dark, compact UI with filter, Select All/Clear All for tools.
-- **Extensible:** Easy to add new tools by creating new installer modules.
+- **Extensible:** Add new tools by dropping a module in `app/installers/`.

 ## Requirements

 - Python 3.10+
-- Flask 2.x
+- Flask 3.x
-- Debian-based Linux (e.g., Ubuntu)
+- Debian/Ubuntu (systemd + polkit recommended)
-- sudo access for installations
+- Admin rights (polkit/`pkexec`) for installations and upgrades

 ## Installation